Accurate Anemia ICD-10 Coding for 2025 Avoid Denials and Improve Revenue

 ICD-10 Updates for 2025 You Should Know

-• Greater emphasis on linking anemia to underlying chronic conditions
+• Greater focus on linking anemia to underlying chronic conditions

 • Updated guidance for anemia in pregnancy and pediatrics